avadavat/leftovers-again/README.md

 ## Write in Any Language You Want

-This project is mainly coded in Javascrpt / ES6, which I recommend for its ease of use.
-However, you can write code in any language you want.
+This project is mainly coded in Javascript / ES6, which I recommend for its ease of use.
+However, you can write code in any language you want, as long as it's Javascript or Typescript.

 Languages currently supported:
-- jk nothing else yet
+- Javascript
+- Typescript

 ## Example Usage